Validation of a domestic nomogram for predicting shock-wave lithotripsy outcomes in children with urolithiasis

 Abstract

-BACKGROUND: In 2024, the first Russian nomogram for predicting the outcome of extracorporeal shock-wave lithotripsy (ESWL) in children was developed in the urological department of the National Medical Research Center for Children’s Health.
-The nomogram represents a mathematical relationship between several factors, thus predicting the outcome of the operation, which allows a personalized and objective approach to the choice of treatment tactics for each patient.
-For further implementation of the developed nomogram into clinical practice it is necessary to perform its external validation.
+BACKGROUND: In 2024, the first Russian nomogram for predicting outcomes after the extracorporeal shock-wave lithotripsy (ESWL) in children was developed in the urological department of the National Medical Research Center for Children’s Health in Moscow, Russia.
+The nomogram is a mathematical relationship between several factors predicting ESWL outcomes.
+Such a model promotes a personalized and objective approach to the choice of treatment tactics for each patient.
+For further implementation of the developed nomogram into clinical practice, it is necessary to perform its external validation.

-AIMS: to externally validate and assess the accuracy of the domestic nomogram for predicting the efficacy of ESWL in children with urolithiasis.
+AIMS: to externally validate and assess the accuracy of the domestic nomogram for predicting the ESWL efficacy in children with urolithiasis.

 RESULTS: A total of 86 renal units were included in the study.
-The mean age of patients was 12 years (6.25 - 15.00), female gender was predominant: 49 (57%) girls versus 37 (43%) boys.
-The efficacy of lithotripsy was 52.3%.
-In the comparative analysis, there was no statistically significant effect of gender (p = 0.250) and age (p = 0.839) of the patients on the outcome of ESWL.
-When comparing the multiplicity and accuracy of localization as a function of the success of the ESWL session, we found statistically significant differences (p = 0.010 and p = 0.012, respectively).
-Size, volume, and density of the stone remained the most significant predictors of success (p < 0.001).
-Logistic regression analysis proved the statistical significance of the sum of the nomogram scores and the possibility of its use as an independent predictor of the success of the ESWL session (p < 0.001).
+Patients’ average age was 12 years (6.25–15.00), female gender was predominant: 49 (57%) girls versus 37 (43%) boys.
+Lithotripsy was effective in 52.3%.
+A comparative analysis showed no statistically significant impact of patient’s gender (p=0.250) and age (p=0.839).
+When we compared multiplicity and accuracy of localization and their impact at ESWL effectiveness, we do found a statistically significant difference (p=0.010 and p=0.012, respectively).
+Size, volume, and density of the stone are the most significant predictors of ESWL outcome (p <0.001).
+The logistic regression analysis showed a statistical significance of summarized nomogram scores which may be used as an independent predictor of ESWL outcomes (p <0.001).
 Analysis of the confusion matrix showed that the nomogram sensitivity was 82.22%, specificity 78.05%, error-free 89.23%, accuracy 80.43%.
-The F-measure of the model was 0.81.
+Model F-measure was 0.81.

-CONCLUSIONS: External validation of the first Russian nomogram confirmed its high predictive ability and clinical significance in assessing the probability of success of extracorporeal shock wave lithotripsy in children with urolithiasis.
+CONCLUSIONS: The performed external validation of the first Russian nomogram has confirmed its high predictive ability and clinical significance in assessing and predicting outcomes after extracorporeal shock wave lithotripsy in children with urolithiasis.

 Full Text